10 listicle examples that will make you love the form

 2. Listicles are engaging

 Every part of a listicle is optimised for keeping the reader’s attention: from the catchy long-tail headline, to the punchy headers, to the eye-catching images, to interactive elements such as polls.
-To get the most out of a listicle, though, you’ll need a publishing platform which supports this kind of multimedia and interactive content.
+To get the most out of a listicle, though, you’ll need a publishing platform that supports this kind of multimedia and interactive content.

 3. Listicles are shareable